 What is a dynamic workplace?
 A dynamic workplace includes furniture and collaborative spaces that can easily be reconfigured to meet the company’s current needs.
 But what makes a workplace truly dynamic is the technology and tools that power it.
 This model is flexible enough to accommodate specific precautions without compromising on productivity.

 What is employee engagement?
 Employee engagement refers to the connection that employees feel towards their employer or workplace.
 More engaged employees are typically more involved and enthusiastic about their company and workplace.

 What is the employee experience?
 Employee experience refers to the way in which employees are treated, with the purpose of providing a good experience and treating staff as customers.

-What is facility management?
-Facility management is the professional management of one or more buildings, focused on efficiency and effectiveness of the organizations or occupants within the facility.
+What is facility management (FM)?
+FM is the professional management of one or more buildings, focused on efficiency and effectiveness of the organizations or occupants within the facility.
+See also: Facilities management

 What are facility coordinators?
-Facility coordinators typically coordinate the professional management of a building, which can include planning and deploying equipment and materials, scheduling, etc.
+Facility coordinators typically coordinate the professional management of a building, which can include planning and deploying equipment and materials, scheduling, and similar tasks.

-What are facility managers?
-Facility managers typically take care of the responsibilities of running one or more facilities, in addition to potentially managing cost-benefit analysis and hiring.
+What are facility (or facilities) managers (FMs)?
+FMs typically take care of the responsibilities of running one or more facilities, in addition to potentially managing cost-benefit analysis and hiring.
 Facility managers may be in charge of multiple facilities.